MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 Version: 4.1.1.0 - Changes in this release:

-A new Laser Pointer feature has been added to better assist a Helper guide a Sharer during a session.
+A new Laser Pointer feature has been added to better assist a helper guide a sharer during a session.
 A helper can use the Laser Pointer in both Full Control and View Only sessions.
 Other updates include improvements to localization, and error handling.

 Various bug fixes included in this release:

-- Fixed an issue where in some cases a Helper is unable to interact with elevated applications
+- Fixed an issue where in some cases a helper is unable to interact with elevated applications

-- Resolved an accessibility issue where a Helper was unable to use some keyboard navigation hotkeys
+- Resolved an accessibility issue where a helper was unable to use some keyboard navigation hotkeys

 - Reliability fixes and improved logging for WebView2 integration